SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 ## Daily Scrum[ScrumEvents,DailyScrum]

-The purpose of the Daily Scrum[ScrumEvents,DailyScrum] is to inspect[EmpiricalScrumPillars,Inspection] progress toward the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] and adapt[EmpiricalScrumPillars,Adaptation] the Sprint Backlog as necessary, adjusting[EmpiricalScrumPillars,Adaptation] the upcoming planned work.
+The purpose of the Daily Scrum[ScrumEvents,DailyScrum] is to inspect[EmpiricalScrumPillars,Inspection] progress toward the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] and adapt[EmpiricalScrumPillars,Adaptation] the Sprint Backlog[ScrumArtifacts,SprintBacklog] as necessary, adjusting[EmpiricalScrumPillars,Adaptation] the upcoming planned work.

 The Daily Scrum[ScrumEvents,DailyScrum] is a 15-minute[Timebox] event for the Developers[ScrumTeam,Developers,ScrumEvents,DailyScrum,Attendees] of the Scrum Team[ScrumTeam].
 To reduce complexity[ReduceComplexity], it is held at the same time and place every working day[ScrumEvents,Order] of the Sprint[ScrumEvents,Sprint].